Field Notes

 Phone screens haven’t changed in 20 years.
 You call someone, spend five minutes on small talk, 15 minutes asking questions you could have asked in writing, and 10 minutes wrapping up.
 Multiply that by 20 candidates and you’ve lost 10 hours of your week.
 Just gone.

-That's why more hiring teams are switching to an automated phone screen — a way to collect the same screening information without scheduling a single call.
-If you're wondering whether it actually works, here's what you need to know.
+That’s why more hiring teams are switching to an automated phone screen.
+A way to collect the same screening information without scheduling a single call.
+People also call this “phone screen replacement” or a “phone screen alternative” in the recruiting context.
+Same idea: same signal, none of the calls.
+If you’re wondering whether it actually works, here’s what you need to know.

 What is an automated phone screen?